Use These 5 Meditations For Sleep And Insomnia And Say Night Night Tonight

 Sleep meds don’t work.
 They just hurt.
-You’re much better off using some insomnia meditation techniques for sleep problems in adults.
+You’re much better off using meditation for insomnia instead.

 Science shows that one of the best ways to get to sleep is by using self healing meditations.

 A clinical trial (4) took 49 insomniacs.
 Half the group were taught mindfulness.
 The other half completed a sleep education course.
 After six sessions, the group that had practiced mindfulness meditation got to sleep far easier than the other group.
-Mindfulness is one of the best insomnia meditation techniques for sleep problems in adults
+This is serious evidence.
+It suggests that using meditation for sleep is better than most other solutions.

 Yoga helps too.